-In February 2018, the Company received the recommendation of the magistrate judge in Denver, who has recommended that the Company's application to confirm the arbitration award be denied.
-The Company has filed an objection which will request the judge to reject the recommendation and confirm the arbitration award.
+Following the arbitration, DynaUSA filed documents in an attempt to convince the court to vacate the arbitration award.
+In February 2018, the Company received the recommendation of the magistrate judge in Denver, who recommended that the Company's application to confirm the arbitration award be denied.
+The Company filed an objection to request the presiding judge to reject the recommendation and confirm the arbitration award.